This information is part of the Colgate University catalog, 2020–21.

 The Clifford Gallery is a teaching gallery featuring four to six exhibitions a year.
 Exhibitions are selected by the art and art history faculty to explore issues originating in the academic curriculum.
 The primary focus is the display of professional work by contemporary artists.
 These artists are often featured in the weekly public lecture series described below.
 The Clifford Gallery is open to the entire community and contributes to the cultural life of the central New York area.

-The Department of Art and Art History Lecture Series Lectures take place every other week in Little Hall's Golden Auditorium.
+The Department of Art and Art History Lecture Series Lectures take place throughout the semester in Little Hall's Golden Auditorium.
 The series features presentations by studio artists, art historians, and critics, and serves as an arena for discussion of a wide range of subjects relevant to the study of the visual arts.
 Recent participants have included art historians and practicing sculptors, painters, film and video makers, printmakers, photographers, architects, and artists working in digital art and performance.
 The series is required as part of the curriculum and is open to the community.
 It also serves as a venue for welcoming Colgate graduates back to discuss their work in the visual arts.

 The Alternative Cinema Series takes place weekly on Tuesday evenings.
 This is a series of films and videos ranging from "classic" cinema to the current avant-garde.
 Each semester several film/video makers, historians, or curators visit campus and present work in person for the series.